BrettMayson/serde-arma/README.md

 # serde-arma

-Use Arma configs as Rust structures or convert to JSON, TOML, or any serde compatible format.
+Use Arma configs as Rust structs or convert to JSON, TOML, or any serde compatible format.

 # Example